Are Single-Family Homes Under Rent Control in Los Angeles?

 Rent Control

-Most single-family homes in Los Angeles are exempt from the city's Rent Stabilization Ordinance (RSO) rent caps.
-However, California's statewide AB 1482 may still limit your rent increases to 5% + CPI (max 10%) unless you provide proper written exemption notice.
-Additionally, all single-family rentals must comply with LA's Just Cause Eviction rules—you cannot terminate a tenancy without a valid legal reason, regardless of RSO status.
+Most single-family homes in Los Angeles are exempt from the city's Rent Stabilization Ordinance (RSO) rent caps, but three exceptions catch landlords off guard.
+First, California's AB 1482 still limits rent increases to 5% + CPI (8.7% for August 2026 through July 2027) unless you provide proper written exemption notice.
+Second, nearly every single-family rental in the city falls under LA's Just Cause Ordinance, so you cannot terminate a tenancy without a valid legal reason.
+Third, adding an ADU to the lot can strip a pre-1979 house of its RSO exemption entirely.

 Single-family rental property owners in Los Angeles face a complex web of overlapping regulations.
-Understanding which laws apply to your property—and which exemptions you may qualify for—can mean the difference between legal compliance and costly violations reaching thousands of dollars in penalties.
+Los Angeles rental laws stack city ordinances (the RSO and the Just Cause Ordinance) on top of state law (AB 1482 and, since January 2026, AB 628's appliance rules).
+Understanding which layers apply to your property, and which exemptions you qualify for, can mean the difference between legal compliance and costly violations reaching thousands of dollars in penalties.

 Which Rent Control Laws Apply to Single-Family Homes?